Skip to main content

 Last updated:

 Data sources: Provider EFL documents verified February 2026.
 Rates and fees subject to change.
-Always verify current pricing with provider before enrollment.
+Always verify current pricing with the company before enrollment.

 This guide is for informational purposes only and does not constitute legal or financial advice.
 For official rules, visit the Public Utility Commission of Texas.
 NoDepositLights.com is powered by Compare Power (PUCT License BR190020).